 Homemade herbs de Provence combines herbs like thyme and marjoram with lavender, fennel, and orange zest for a savory and flavorful spice blend.

-- Remove and mix all ingredients in a jar or bowl until mixed (do not grind up the herbs!).
+- Combine all ingredients in a jar or bowl and mix.

 - Store in an airtight container away from heat and light.

 Mix a teaspoon or two of this flavorful herb blend into softened butter for topping vegetables, season chicken or seafood, or use it to make your own breakfast sausage.